 We are a very strong community and we encourage pupils to consider the importance of contributing.
 Our pupils go on to access learning and employment and our NEET figures show this.
 We track how well our pupils succeed after school.

 August 2019 - February 2020 February 2020 - December 2020

 Click HERE to see our Curriculum Policy

-For further information about our Curriculum please contact the Head Teacher Miss Sarah Barlow
+If you have any further questions about our Curriculum please contact our Head Teacher Miss Sarah Barlow.